Isn’t this just a Perdido Key thing?

 This is much larger than just the Key.
 We found our citizens within the entire greater mainland, from Innerarity across Gulf Beach Highway to NAS Pensacola, all the way up to neighborhoods along Lillian Highway, proudly call Perdido their home, and are concerned about protecting our area’s unique charm.
 By mainland residents partnering with Perdido Key residents, we can make that a reality.
 Because in the end, together, we are Perdido.

 "Government Lite" is a model of municipal incorporation used by many of Florida's award-winning small cities.
-The model limits government size and taxing capacity while providing its citizens with local control of issues and preserving their local quality of life.
+The model limits government size and growth while providing its citizens with local control of issues and preserving their local quality of life.
 Government lite focuses on minimizing costs and addressing citizens' concerns in an efficient, responsive manner.
-Typically, fewer than a dozen city employees are needed to manage this style of government.
+Typically, fewer than a dozen city employees are needed to manage this style of government as most services are contracted out.

 It all starts right here, with our citizens, community workgroups, and local support.
 Florida's Home Rule powers allow local Florida communities to come together and form a municipality.
 Together the people guide the creation of a feasibility study, a five-year projected budget, and a proposed city charter.
 These are submitted to our local delegation (Sen. Broxson, Rep. Andrade, and Rep. Salzman) and go through a local subcommittee to become a local bill.
 The Florida House and Senate vote on this bill; if it passes, the citizens within the proposed boundaries vote to become a municipality.

 Our new city can enter into intergovernmental agreements with the county or negotiate service contracts with private providers.
 For instance, the city can contract with our county sheriff's department to provide law enforcement services, and ECUA can continue providing water and trash service.
-Road repairs can easily be handled by private contractors.
-We can increase or decrease our services as needed.
+Road repairs are often handled by private contractors.
+Local leaders could increase or decrease our services as needed.
 City contract managers would ensure our citizens get the exact level of service they require.

 Our county currently provides building inspections, planning, zoning, and code enforcement services.
 The intention is to continue these services at the current rate until our new city adopts a comprehensive plan (required within two years of incorporation).
 County zoning and the Perdido Key Overlay District become our initial framework.
 If our citizens feel immediate changes or safeguards are necessary, we would include them in a transitional plan.
 Once our city adopts a comprehensive plan, it assumes local control of the services and can contract them out as needed.